 breath, and relax.
 With that, I wipe and flush the toilet.
 The sound of the

 flushing sounds like bombs of war going off.
-The sound blows me back, cause me
+The percussion sound blows me back, causing me

-blanket as the toilet roars from the bathroom.
+blanket as the toilet roars from the bathroom like an angry lion.
 Praying for the toilet to fill

 and quiet, I wait, all the while I feel as if someone or something is watching